Montage of images from 'Trafic' and 'The Umbrellas of Cherbourg'

 This film comes out of the French New Wave cinema of the 1950s.
 Films exploring new ways of telling stories.
 Which this movie does in a visually stunning manner.
 At the same time managing to be both real and tender.

 While we haven’t seen a rash of films with entirely sung dialog, The Umbrellas of Cherbourg left a mark and became a classic, influencing filmmaking in the decades since it was made.
-Maybe most spectacularly by being a major inspiration for Damien Chazelle when he conceived and created his musical La La Land.
+Possibly most spectacularly by being a major inspiration for Damien Chazelle when he conceived and created his musical La La Land.

 Chazelle claims to have seen the movie more than 200 times: “I’m not the only one who cries during this movie. … It hits you like a ton of bricks.”